apollo-voyage/ksc/docs-vuepress/hub/init.md

 Specifies the `name` of a `volume`.

-The `name` will primarily be used as a option for various 'ksc' verbs it can also be used to identify the `volume` in custom project scripts.
+The `name` will primarily be used as a option for various `ksc` verbs it can also be used to identify the `volume` in custom project scripts.

 #### Path